virtuozzo/cloudscripting-docs/docs/creating-manifest/actions.md

 - `id` - identifier of a custom add-on

-You can locate the installed add-ons within the **Add-ons** tab at the Virtuozzo PaaS dashboard.
+You can locate the installed add-ons within the **Add-ons** tab at the Virtuozzo Application Platform dashboard.

 ![new-addon](/img/new-addon.png)